 #5 – Notify the bank and mortgage companies

-Notify the bank and the mortgage companies of your loved one’s passing.
-Take the death certificates to the bank and ask for assistance.
+Notifying bank of death and the mortgage companies; Take the death certificates to the bank and ask for assistance.
 If you have joint bank accounts, change the ownership.
 If your loved one has a safe deposit box and you don’t have the key, you will need a court order to open the safe deposit box.

 #6 – Look into employment benefits

 If your loved one is working, contact his employer to know about benefits such as pension plans and credit union benefits.
 You need to present a death certificate to make each claim.

 Accounts to cancel when a loved one dies: